ishikadahiya006/Class-reflections/README.md

 # 30th January 2025
 This class was mainly a quick check on how well we have understood the concept of binary numbers.
 We had an online quiz on Moodle for this.

+# 4th February 2025
+In this class, we started by installing Windows Subsystem for Linux on our computers.
+After the installation we learned how to check what files and folders are in a directory, and how to open apps just by typing the commands and instead of clicking on the icons.